arinceskicioglu/arinc/README.md

 - total goal each team scored and total goal scored against them
 - the points each team collected in group stage
 - expected goals and expected goals allowed by each team, also expected goal difference per 90 mins for each team
-- transfer budgets of each team
+- market value of every team in each seasons
+- in which step the teams elimined and the amount of goal difference causing them eliminated
+- in which step the eliminating them eliminated

 # Problems
-A potential bias arises when a strong team (Team A) is eliminated early, for instance in the Round of 16, simply because they faced the tournament winner.
+- A potential bias arises when a strong team (Team A) is eliminated early, for instance in the Round of 16, simply because they faced the tournament winner.
 Although the champion is theoretically the strongest opponent, our current scoring system penalizes Team A for this early exit.
 Consequently, Team A is underrated; their true performance quality may be much higher than their final ranking suggests.
+Isolved that problem thorugh giving a weighted sum to the elimination step.
+The success in knockout phase is calculated as (5 * Eliminated phase + 2 * the elimintaion sted of the team eliminitanig them - score difference).
+This seems to be fair to me.
+- Also there is a problem in conducting t-test and linear regreesion.
+The teams that get eliminated in group stages has no success in knockout phase.
+However it does not mean they were bad at those stages since they did not have the chance.
+It affected the linear all the parts in my study directly.
+I found out how to solve that in different ways.
+I'll come to that when I mention them.

 # Questions
 - How many teams do each country have in champions league and how many of them were able to? which country is the most successful?
+- Is there a significant difference between a team eliminated in round of 16 and a finalist team in group stages? or in other words - What makes the difference between the champion and a just good team?
 - Was the winner team always the best in group stage?
 - What statistics make a team best in the group stage or in two leg system?
-- How much budget do a good club spend per year and did it actually work?
+- How much valueable is a team need to be and does it always work?
-- What makes the difference between the champion and a just good team?